-- A. Any drain or conveyance, whether on the surface or subsurface, which allows any non-stormwater discharge including sewage, process wastewater, and wash water to enter the waters of this Commonwealth is prohibited. - B. No person shall allow, or cause to allow, discharges into surface waters of this Commonwealth which are not composed entirely of stormwater, except (1) as provided in subsection C below, and (2) discharges allowed under a state or federal permit. - C. The following discharges are authorized unless they are determined to be significant contributors to pollution to the waters of this Commonwealth:
+- A. Any drain or conveyance, whether on the surface or subsurface, which allows any non-stormwater discharge including sewage, process wastewater, and wash water to enter the waters of this Commonwealth is prohibited. - B. No person shall allow, or cause to allow, discharges into surface waters of this Commonwealth which are not composed entirely of stormwater, except (1) as provided in subsection C below, and (2) discharges allowed under a state or federal permit. - C. The following discharges are authorized unless they are determined to be significant contributors to pollution a regulated small MS4 or to the waters of this Commonwealth: - 1.
+Discharges or flows from firefighting activities. - 2.
+Discharges from potable water sources including water line flushing and fire hydrant flushing, if such discharges do not contain detectable concentrations of Total Residual Chlorine (TRC). - 3.
+Non-contaminated irrigation water, water from lawn maintenance, landscape drainage and flows from riparian habitats and wetlands. - 4.
+Diverted stream flows and springs. - 5.
+Non-contaminated pumped ground water and water from foundation and footing drains and crawl space pumps. - 6.
+Non-contaminated HVAC condensation and water from geothermal systems. - 7.
+Residential (i.e., not commercial) vehicle wash water where cleaning agents are not utilized. - 8.
+Non-contaminated hydrostatic test water discharges, if such discharges do not contain detectable concentrations of TRC. - D. In the event that the Township or PaDEP determines that any of the discharges identified in Subsection C, significantly contribute to pollution of the waters of this Commonwealth, the Township or PaDEP will notify the responsible person(s) to cease the discharge.

-- Discharges from firefighting activities - Flows from riparian habitats and wetlands Potable water sources including water- line flushing Uncontaminated water from foundations or from footing drains - Irrigation drainage - Lawn watering - Air conditioning condensate - Dechlorinated swimming pool discharges - Springs - Uncontaminated groundwater - Water from crawl space pumps - Water from individual residential car washing - Pavement wash waters where spills or- Routine external building wash down leaks of toxic or hazardous materials (which does not use detergents or have not occurred (unless all spill other compounds) material has been removed) and where detergents are not used

-D. In the event that the Township or PaDEP determines that any of the discharges identified in Subsection C, significantly contribute to pollution of the waters of this Commonwealth, the Township or PaDEP will notify the responsible person(s) to cease the discharge.